 - Colon cancer before the age of 50

 - Multiple colon cancers or more than one hereditary nonpolyposis colorectal associated cancer (HNPCC), such as colon, small bowel, endometrial, ureter, renal, ovarian or stomach

-- 2 or more close relatives with colon cancer
+- 2 or more close relatives with an HNPCC-associated cancer

-- 3 or more close relatives with an HNPCC-associated cancer
+- 3 or more close relatives with colon cancer

 - A relative who has tested positive for a gene mutation that is known to increase colorectal cancer risk